philmcminn/new-paper/README.md

 or journal you intend to submit it to.
 For example, "search-based-testability" is a better name than "icse2020".

-For the same reasons as [detailed next](#file-and-directory-naming), choose a name formatted in "kebab-case" (i.e., all lower case with hyphens as word separators).
+For the same reasons as those
+[detailed in the next section](#file-and-directory-naming), choose a name formatted in "kebab-case" (i.e., all lower case with hyphens as word separators).

 ## File and Directory Naming